Q: Something is eating my hard drive space in Windows 10, help!

 7 Effective Ways to Free Up Disk Space on Windows 10/8/7

-After checking out what's is taking most space on your hard drive in Windows 7, Windows 8, or Windows 10, you can follow the provided approaches here to free up space for important files, programs, and improve computer's performance.
+After checking out what's is taking the most space on your hard drive in Windows 7, Windows 8, or Windows 10, you need to try some solutions to free up disk space on Windows 8 or 10.
+You can follow the provided approaches here to free up space for important files, programs, and improve the computer's performance.

 - Remove Junk Files/Useless Large Files

 - Run Disk Cleanup to Clean Temporary Files

 - Free Up Space by Storing Files on Another Hard Drive or the Cloud